Mike Costanzo: Baltimore Orioles

 On November 7, 2007, Costanzo, along with Michael Bourn and Geoff Geary, was traded to the Houston Astros in exchange for Brad Lidge and Eric Bruntlett.
-On December 12, 2007, he was traded for the second time in 34 days to the Baltimore Orioles along with Luke Scott, Matt Albers, Troy Patton and Dennis Sarfate for Miguel Tejada.
-The Orioles released him on April 2, 2010.
+On December 12, he was traded for the second time in 34 days to the Baltimore Orioles along with Luke Scott, Matt Albers, Troy Patton, and Dennis Sarfate in exchange for Miguel Tejada.
+Costanzo made 129 appearances for the Triple-A Norfolk Tides in 2008, batting .261/.333/.395 with 11 home runs and 63 RBI.

+Costanzo split the 2009 season between Norfolk and the Double-A Bowie Baysox, slashing a cumulative .202/.304/.316 with three home runs and 37 RBI across 82 total games.
+Costanzo was released by the Orioles organization on April 2, 2010.

 Cincinnati Reds

 Costanzo signed with the Cincinnati Reds on May 13, 2010.

 Costanzo is called up to the majors with the Cincinnati Reds for the first time on May 12, 2012.
 In his first Major League at bat, he hit a sacrifice fly to left field, which scored Ryan Hanigan from third base.
-On May 19, 2012, Costanzo got his first Major League Hit off of New York Yankees pitcher Iván Nova.
+On May 19, Costanzo got his first Major League Hit off of New York Yankees pitcher Iván Nova.
 Yankees shortstop Derek Jeter retrieved the baseball and tossed it into the Reds dugout.
 On June 6, he was optioned back to the Triple-A Louisville Bats.
 On August 1, Costanzo was designated for assignment by Cincinnati.

 Costanzo was inducted into the Coastal Carolina University Hall of Fame in fall of 2012.

 Later career

 On December 28, 2012, he signed a minor league deal with the Washington Nationals.
 Costanzo was released by the Nationals in June 2013 and was signed by the Cincinnati Reds.

 Costanzo represented Team Italy in the 2009 and 2013 World Baseball Classic.

-After spending all of 2014 with the Cincinnati Reds AAA affiliate the Louisville Bats, Costanzo signed with the Camden Riversharks of the Atlantic League of Professional Baseball in the following offseason.
-It is his second stint with the Camden Riversharks, he also played with the team during the 2010 season.
+After spending all of 2014 with the Cincinnati Reds' Triple-A affiliate, the Louisville Bats, Costanzo signed with the Camden Riversharks of the Atlantic League of Professional Baseball in the following offseason.
+It was his second stint with the Camden Riversharks; he also played with the team during the 2010 season.